 He holds a PhD in political science from the University of Chicago and a Bachelor of Arts in Philosophy and Mathematical Methods in the Social Sciences (MMSS) from Northwestern University.
 He teaches courses in deliberative democratic and general political theory from the introductory level up to graduate seminars, as well as graduate seminars on “Social Theory for Social Scientists” and the philosophy of Jürgen Habermas.
 He has tertiary interests in “applied” philosophy of social science, politics and the emotions, race politics, health politics, immigration, politics and technology, and politics and the arts.
 With various colleagues, Neblo has been the recipient of awards and fellowships from the Mellon Foundation, the Robert Wood Johnson Foundation, the Veterans Administration, the International Society for Political Psychology, the Ash Institute, and a large grant from the National Science Foundation to design and study electronic town-hall meetings with the cooperation of members of the U.S. Congress.

-"The Internet and the Madisonian Cycle: Possibilities and Prospects for Consultative Representation.” (forthcoming) In Building Democracy Through Online Citizen Consultation.
+"The Internet and the Madisonian Cycle: Possibilities and Prospects for Consultative Representation.”
+(2011) In Building Democracy Through Online Citizen Consultation.
 MIT Press.
 Edited by Peter Shane. (with Kevin Esterling and David Lazer)

 “Means, Motive, and Opportunity in Becoming Informed About Politics: A Deliberative Field Experiment.”
 (2011) Public Opinion Quarterly. (with Kevin Esterling & David Lazer) [Web Appendix]